In 2019, Bishop Joseph Tobin tweeted a questionable statement about Jesus’ Baptism,

 Whether his intention was heretical or if it was simply loose and careless theology could certainly be up for debate, I wish to write to clarify the reasons for why Jesus was actually Baptized.

-Contrary to what was purported by the cardinal, Jesus did not require Baptism for salvation and also did not need to be “reborn in grace”.
-Already sinless, Jesus first and foremost entered the waters of the Jordan as an example for the new sacramental life of grace for his disciples to follow.
+Contrary to the cardinal’s statement, Jesus did not require Baptism for salvation.
+Christ also did not need to be “reborn in grace”.
+Jesus entered the waters of the Jordan as an example for his disciples to follow.

 In John 3:5 Jesus taught Nicodemus [and later us] of the necessity for Baptism when he declared, “Amen, amen, I say to you, no one can see the kingdom of God without being born from above.”
 The Catechism of the Catholic Church recognizes the importance of this passage as well: